 - Monitor traditional news outlets for positive and negative coverage

 - Keep an eye on blogs and other online publications that might be influential

 - Analyze the data to help make decisions about your political campaign

 - Monitor social media platforms for any blunders or slip-ups made by candidates

 - Compare and contrast how different media outlets are reporting on the same story

-- Pay attention to how the campaigns are targeting different demographics
+- Pay attention to how the campaigns target different demographics

-- Analyze spending patterns of each campaign to understand where money funneled
+- Analyze spending patterns of each movement to understand where money funneled

 - Keep track of any significant endorsements or denouncements made by candidates.